-- (a) in a case where the capital asset is listed on any recognised stock exchange as on January 31, 2018, the highest price of the capital asset quoted on such exchange on the said date.
-Provided that where there is no trading in such asset on such exchange on January 31, 2018, the highest price of such asset on such exchange on a date immediately preceding January 31, 2018 when such asset was traded on such exchange shall be the fair market value; - (b) in a case where the capital asset is a unit which is not listed on a recognised stock exchange as on January 31, 2018, the net asset value of such unit as on the said date; - (c) in a case where the capital asset is an equity share in a company which is: - not listed on a recognised stock exchange as on January 31, 2018 but listed on such exchange on the date of transfer; - listed on a recognised stock exchange on the date of transfer and which became the property of the assessee in consideration of share which is not listed on such exchange as on January 31, 2018 by way of transaction not regarded as transfer under the provisions of the ITA an amount which bears to the cost of acquisition the same proportion as cost inflation index for the financial year 2017-18 bears to the cost inflation index for the first year in which the asset was held by the assessee or for the year beginning on 1 April, 2001, whichever is later.
+- in a case where the capital asset is listed on any recognised stock exchange as on January (a) 31, 2018, the highest price of the capital asset quoted on such exchange on the said date.
+Provided that where there is no trading in such asset on such exchange on January 31, 2018. the highest price of such asset on such exchange on a date immediately preceding January 31, 2018 when such asset was traded on such exchange shall be the fair market value; - (b) in a case where the capital asset is a unit which is not listed on a recognised stock exchange as on January 31, 2018, the net asset value of such unit as on the said date;

-Note 5: Capital gains resulting from the transfer of Foreign Currency Convertible Bonds ("FCCBs") or Global Depositary Receipts ("GDRs") or American Depositary Receipts ("ADRs") (where the GDRs /
+- in a case where the capital asset is an equity share in a company which is: (c) - not listed on a recognised stock exchange as on January 31, 2018 but listed on such exchange on the date of transfer; - listed on a recognised stock exchange on the date of transfer and which became the property of the assessee in consideration of share which is not listed on such exchange as on January 31, 2018 by way of transaction not regarded as transfer under the provisions of the ITA an amount which bears to the cost of acquisition the same proportion as cost inflation index for the financial year 2017-18 bears to the cost inflation index for the first year in which the asset was held by the assessee or for the year beginning on 1 April, 2001, whichever is later.

-ADRs are issued against shares listed on a recognised stock exchange in India) outside India between non-resident investors will not be subject to tax in India;
+Note 5: Capital gains resulting from the transfer of Foreign Currency Convertible Bonds ("FCCBs") or Global Depositary Receipts ("GDRs") or American Depositary Receipts ("ADRs") (where the GDRs / ADRs are issued against shares listed on a recognised stock exchange in India) outside India between nonresident investors will not be subject to tax in India;

 The applicable surcharge on income-tax for a non-resident company is 2% if total (taxable) income exceeds ten million rupees but does not exceed one hundred million rupees and 5%, if total (taxable) income exceeds one hundred million rupees plus additional cess at the rate of 4% of the aggregate amount of income-tax and surcharge.
-The applicable surcharge on income-tax for a non-resident trust is (a) 10% if total (taxable) income (including the income by way of dividend or capital gain arising on transfer of listed securities) exceeds five million rupees but does not exceed ten million rupees; (b) 15%, if total (taxable) income (including the income by way of dividend or capital gain arising on transfer of listed securities) exceeds ten million rupees but does not exceed twenty million rupees; (c) 25% if the total income (other than income in respect of capital gain arising on transfer of listed securities and in respect of capital gain arising on transfer of listed securities and in respect of capital gain arising on transfer of listed securities and in respect of capital gain arising on transfer of listed securities and in respect of dividend income) exceeds fifty million rupees; and (e) 15% if the total (taxable) income (including the income by way of divident or capital gain arising on transfer of listed securities and in respect of dividend income) exceeds fifty million rupees; and (e) 15% if the total (taxable) income (including the income by way of dividend or capital gain arising on transfer of listed securities and in respect of dividend income) exceeds fifty million rupees; and (e) 15% if the total (taxable) income (including the income by way of dividend or capital gain arising on transfer of listed securities and in respect of dividend income) additional cess at the rate of 4% of the aggregate amount of income-tax and surcharge.
+The applicable surcharge on income-tax for a non-resident trust is (a) 10% if total (taxable) income (including the income by way of dividend or capital gain arising on transfer of listed securities) exceeds five million rupees but does not exceed ten million rupees; (b) 15%, if total (taxable) income (including the income by way of dividend or capital gain arising on transfer of listed securities) exceeds ten million rupees but does not exceed twenty million rupees; (c) 25% if the total income (other than income in respect of capital gain arising on transfer of listed securities and in respect of dividend income) exceeds twenty million rupees but does not exceed fifty million rupees; (d) 37% if the total income (other than income in respect of capital gain arising on transfer of listed securities and in respect of dividend income) exceeds fifty million rupees; and (e) 15% if the total (taxable) income (including the income by way of dividend or capital gain arising on transfer of listed securities) exceeding twenty million rupees plus additional cess at the rate of 4% of the aggregate amount of income-tax and surcharge.